• Skip to primary navigation

 Run out of Hershey’s syrup?
 No problem!
 You can make your own with this homemade chocolate syrup recipe.
 It calls for just four ingredients and comes together on the stove in just about ten minutes, making for a quick and easy sweet treat!

 Use this chocolate syrup recipe to add great chocolatey flavor to your next Iced Mocha or Triple Chocolate Sundae.
-It’s also delicious stirred into hot or cold milk for hot chocolate or chocolate milk or used to dress up a simple Chocolate Banana Marble Cake.
+It’s also delicious stirred into hot or cold milk for hot chocolate or chocolate milk (one of the best recipes to use a lot of milk) or used to dress up a simple Chocolate Banana Marble Cake.
+Drizzle it over one of your favorite Homemade Pies.

 two glass bottles of chocolate syrup on a brown and blue plaid mat. this …